 - The Walt Disney Company

-Google earned the Reputation Institute’s highest CSR score, 72.7, by implementing the following reductions in environmental impact:
+Google notably earned the Reputation Institute’s highest CSR score by implementing the following reductions in environmental impact:

-- Google data centers use less power, with 50% less energy than other comparable data centers
+- Data centers use less power, with 50% less energy than other comparable data centers

 - Google contributes to renewable energy, committing more than $1 billion to renewable energy projects

-- Google enables businesses to decrease their own environmental impact by using Gmail
+- The company enables businesses to decrease their own environmental impact by using Gmail

 Maximizing the Benefits of CSR

-Many companies are doing a great job of realizing the benefits and maintaining a good repuation for corporate social responsibility and environmental support, but they could be doing more.
-Namely, many companies need to better communicate their performance to the general public.
-The Reputation Institute found that 51% of companies in the United States struggle to communicate their corporate social responsibility performance.
+Many companies are aware of the benefits of corporate responsibility and maintain a decent reputation, but they could be doing more.
+Namely, businesses need to better communicate their corporate social responsibility programs to the general public.

-- Align your efforts with your brand: When choosing initiatives for corporate social responsibility, consider those that work authentically with your established brand.
-For example, a health care company that provides medical care to children in need.
+- Align your efforts with your brand: When choosing initiatives for CSR, consider those that work authentically with your established brand.
+Not only is it a more natural fit, but your activities will directly impact your customer base.

-- Encourage further giving: You don’t have to do it alone.
-Ask consumers and other stakeholders to join you in your missing for giving.
-Allow them to contribute their time, money, and other resources to the causes and initiatives that you highlight.
+- Encourage further giving: Ask consumers and other stakeholders to join you in your mission for giving.
+Gently prompt them to contribute their time, money, and other resources to the causes and initiatives that you highlight.